openrndr/openrndr-guide/docs/extensions/screenshots.markdown

 layout: default
 title: Screenshots
 parent: Extensions
-last_modified_at: 2024.04.04 19:12:24 +0200
+last_modified_at: 2024.06.02 12:41:53 +0200
 nav_order: 110
 has_children: false
 ---

-## The `Screenshots` extension
+## The `ScreenShots` extension

-The Screenshots extension saves the current window as an image file under the `screenshots` folder in your project.
-The default key that triggers saving the image is the space bar key.
+foo bar

-To setup the screenshots we only need to add one line to our program:
+To setup the screenshots do the following:

 ```kotlin
 fun main() = application {